jethanivijay/vijaymdwhandsonlab/README.md

 ## **Hands on Lab for Modern DataWarehouse**

 ## **Overview**
-- This Lab is Intended to do end to end Implementation of Modern Data Warehouse Solution using Azure DevOps.
+- This Lab is Intended to do end to end Implementation of Modern Data Warehouse Solution using Azure DevOps
-- CI/CD Pipelines will be setup as Part of Implementation process to take care of MDW Architecture
+- Service Implementation can be reused for any MDW customer sceanarios
+- Azure DevOps Pipelines are used for MDW Architecture Service Deployments
+- MDW Develop and Intgrate Aritifacts related to Synapse Workspace are uploaded as part of Implementation process
-- We will Build and Deploy Modern DataWarehouse Artifacts from Dev to STG and Prod Environments.
+- Azure DevOps Build and Release pipelines will replicate Dev Configuration to STG and Prod Environments
-- Integration Testing to test functionality
+- Functionality testing is carried out with Integration Testing Pipeline

 ## **Solution Implementation Architecture**